Mishalzeera/mstone1-mzeera-producer-site/README.md

 At a reasonable breakpoint, I will use media queries to organise the site into rows and columns.
 I intend to use the display:grid property as the heart of that.
 Each page will be a little bit different, but at the most complex I will still only have two columns for the main section.
 There may be a card at some point with a more complex nested grid structure, for the composition page.

-Since I have mocked up the desktop view on Figma, Im still not clear on what design elements will be best on a mobile.
+Since I have mocked up the desktop view on Figma, Im still not clear on what specific layout elements will be best on a mobile.

+#### Other peoples codes and ideas

+At no point will I copy and paste code into my project from elsewhere, its just not as fun.
+I will however, follow certain procedural approaches, like the collapsing navbar I mentioned.
+This is mostly because it makes sense, is simple and elegant as well as easy to update.

+If I do end up using Bootstrap, I will of course use their code snippets as a starting place.

 ### Figma screenshots

 Looking for the right image for the Rec/Mix page, but for now I am using this as a placeholder.
 Also, have yet to pick an accent colour out.
 I don't want a strictly black and white site, at least at this point...
 Fonts are also still being chosen.

 ### Home page
 ![Home Page](readmeimg/home.png)